bumbu/svg-pan-zoom/README.md

 * 'onZoom' must be a callback function to be called when zoom changes.

-To programmatically pan, call the pan method with a direction of 'up', 'right', 'left' or 'down'.
+To programmatically pan, call the pan method with a direction of 'up', 'down', 'right' or 'left'.

 ```js
 svgPanZoom.pan([selector], direction); // selector is optional.